gvanastasov/example-unity-simple-shooter/README.md

 # Example Unity Simple Shooter

 This repository contains a simple shooting game built with Unity.
 The game includes various features and uses several external assets.
+PS this is merely a fast prototype done under an hour or so, the rest was just fun time exploring unity and whats new.

 ## Game Features